freeCodeCamp/guide/src/pages/svg/index.md

 When you want to apply the same attributes or CSS styles to multiple SVG elements you can group them with the `<g>` tag.
 Attributes assigned to the `<g>` tag, like the `stroke` attribute in the example, will be applied to all elements within the group.
 In this case three `<path />` elements.

 The `<path />` element defines a vector path in the viewport.
 The path is defined by the `d` attribute.
-In the first example the definition reads 'move to the absolute coordinate (10, 170) _and_ draw a line to the relative coodrinates 590 in the X direction and 0 in the Y direction.
+In the first example the definition reads 'move to the absolute coordinate (10, 170) _and_ draw a line to the relative coordinates 590 in the X direction and 0 in the Y direction.

+The following commands can be used to create your path:

+M = move to
+L = line to
+H = horizontal line to
+V = vertical line to
+Z = close path
+C = (cubic bezier) curve to
+S = smooth curve to
+Q = quadratic bezier curve to
+T = smooth quadratic bezier curve to
+A = arc

 ## Browser Support